Examples (sorted by platform):

 - Devil May Cry 3: Dante's Awakening: Special Edition, which featured a brand new playable character (Vergil), new boss fights, rebalanced difficulty, a new "survival mode," and more.

-- Final Fantasy X got an international version as well, featureing bonus bosses and a second sphere grid option, which while smaller, allowed for free customization.
+- Final Fantasy X got an International version as well, featuring bonus bosses and a second sphere grid option, which while smaller, allowed for free customization.

-- Even better, Final Fantasy X is getting an HD Remaster for PS3 along with Final Fantasy X-2.
+- Even better, Final Fantasy X received an HD remastered version for PlayStation 3 and later PlayStation 4 along with Final Fantasy X-2.
 Both of these games will be based on their International versions described above.

-- Guilty Gear X got one in the form of Guilty Gear X Plus for the PS2, though sadly it was Japan-only.
+- Guilty Gear X got one in the form of Guilty Gear X Plus for the PlayStation 2, though sadly it was Japan-only.
 This version included a prototype story mode, Mission mode and Kliff and Justice as playable characters.